Lithuania: Administrative divisions

 Cultural regions of Lithuania divided by municipalities and elderships:

 The current system of administrative division was established in 1994 and modified in 2000 to meet the requirements of the European Union.
 The country's 10 counties (Lithuanian: singular – apskritis, plural – apskritys) are subdivided into 60 municipalities (Lithuanian: singular – savivaldybė, plural – savivaldybės), and further divided into 546 elderships (Lithuanian: singular – seniūnija, plural – seniūnijos).
 There are also 5 distinct cultural regions – Dzūkija, Aukštaitija, Suvalkija, Samogitia and Lithuania Minor.

 Municipalities have been the most important unit of administration since the system of county governorship (apskrities viršininkas) was dissolved in 2010.
 Some municipalities are historically called "district municipalities" (often shortened to "district"), while others are called "city municipalities" (sometimes shortened to "city").
 Each has its own elected government.
 The election of municipality councils originally occurred every three years, but now takes place every four years.
 The council appoints elders to govern the elderships.
 Mayors have been directly elected since 2015; prior to that, they were appointed by the council.

 Elderships are the smallest administrative units and do not play a role in national politics.
 They provide necessary local public services—for example, registering births and deaths in rural areas.
-They are most active in the social sector, identifying needy individuals or families and organizing and distributing welfare and other forms of relief.
+They are most active in the social sector, identifying needy individuals or families and organising and distributing welfare and other forms of relief.
 Some citizens feel that elderships have no real power and receive too little attention, and that they could otherwise become a source of local initiative for addressing rural problems.